 Here’s a name you probably haven’t heard before.
 This eGPU is called the Node from Akitio, stylized as AKiTiO.
 Regardless of the name, this is a surprisingly phenomenal graphics card enclosure which has a large list of support with different GPUs and different laptops.
 It even has Mac support but only with AMD cards.
 But at nearly the same price as the Razer Core X, is the Akitio Node worth it?
 Let’s quickly find out.

-Design wise the Node is decent enough but nothing impressive.
-Like others on this list, its made of aluminum and has a simple box type design.
-The aluminum is anodized silver.
+Design-wise the Node is decent enough but nothing impressive.
+Like others on this list, its made of aluminium and has a simple box type design.
+The aluminium is anodized silver.
 In terms of size, it’s much larger than the Core X and the Aorus Gaming Box.
 It even weighs a considerable 15.2 pounds (roughly 7Kg).
 Even though it comes with a carrying handle which is helpful for taking it around, it’s not really built for portability.

 All in all, this another solid option for an eGPU but the problem is the size and pricing.
 At nearly the same price as the Core X, Razer’s offering looks better, it’s smaller and has a larger power supply.
 Both do not come with extra USB ports which can be disappointing.
 If you can find the Node at a lower price than the Core X, then it makes much more sense.

 The ROG X2 Station 2 from Asus works well just like other external graphics cards on this list.
 But since this is a ROG product, the design seems to be the highlight here.
 No doubt, this is the best looking eGPU on this list.
 Unfortunately, when you look past the design, the ROG X2 works just like any other eGPU and it’s difficult to recommend at such a high price.